 Why do it: Because sleep debt is real!
 Isn’t it time you got the rest you used to take for granted?
 Also, as the person who’s often prioritizing everyone else’s needs, it’s nice to get reacquainted with yourself.
 Get up as early or as late as you like.
 Eat what you want.
 Go to the art museum you’re afraid your kids would break something in, or the movie your husband finds cheesy.
-Shop without hearing a single “you’re going in yet another antique store?”
+Shop without hearing, “you’re going to yet another antique store?”

-How to make it easy: You don’t need to take a luxurious, bucket-list worthy vacation.
+How to make it easy: You don’t need to take a luxurious, bucket-list-worthy vacation.
 Sometimes all you need is a change of scenery.
 Why not go somewhere within driving distance?
 Book a room at a nice hotel downtown.
 Hole up in a charming upstate B&B. Wouldn’t a seaside bungalow be the perfect place to unwind?
-Bonus: you can blast your favorite music, complete with the naughty lyrics.
-Hello, new Lizzo album!
+Bonus: you can blast your favorite music with naughty lyrics.
+Hello, the new Lizzo album!

 Things that will make it epic: If you’re looking for serious downtime, pick a hotel known for nice beds.
 Book a massage.
 Order room service.
 Read.
 Sleep.
 Take a bath without someone banging on the door, whining that they “need” you, even though dad is out there and fully capable of helping.

-How to level it up: Consider taking a class that’s always piqued your interest, but you’re just not making time for.
-Maybe it’s a pasta making class, a ceramics lesson, or learning to ride a motorcycle.
+How to level it up: Consider taking a class that’s always piqued your interest, but you’re just not making time for it.
+Maybe it’s a pasta-making class, a ceramics lesson, or learning to ride a motorcycle.

 A Girlfriends Getaway

-Not only is it a riot, science says traveling with your friends is even good for your health.
+Not only is it a riot, but science also says traveling with your friends is even good for your health.
 Traveling with friends is important!

 How to make it easy: If there’s a flight involved, pick a place with a lot of direct options.
 If it’s an annual trip, take turns making the destination more convenient.
-Depending on where everyone lives, you could also select a place that’s roughly equidistant.
+You could also select a roughly equidistant place depending on where everyone lives.
 All within a few hours’ drive of Dubuque?
 Go!
 Sure, it’s not exactly sexy, but with a fun group, just about any destination will be fun.